-On the occasion of the 600th anniversary of the death of Jan Hus, the subject page presents the work of the Prague theologian and church reformer.
+On the occasion of the 600th anniversary of the death of Jan Hus, we are presenting the work of this Prague theologian and church reformer.
 You will find more information in:

-The main focus is on the effect and significance of Hus, the Hussite movement and the Council of Constance on Czech, German and Russian historical perception.
+The main focus is on the significance of Hus, the Hussite movement and the Council of Constance and their effect on Czech, German and Russian historical perception.

 In the Czech Republic in particular, Hus and the Hussite movement have been variously understood over time, as Jan Randák explains in his essay.
-The Czech national movement of the nineteenth century, the representatives of democratic Czechoslovakia in the interwar period and the Czechoslovak communists of the post-war period each developed suitable interpretations to legitimise their policies.
+The Czech national movement of the nineteenth century, the representatives of democratic Czechoslovakia in the interwar period and the Czechoslovak communists of the post-war period each developed their own interpretations in order to legitimise their policies.

 Einführungsessay: „Dřevoryt z Husovy Postilly, otištěné v Praze roku 1563“ © via Wikimedia Commons, gemeinfrei | Hus im tschechischen historischen Bewusstsein: „Prague - Jan Hus statue“ © Petr Vilgus via Wikimedia Commons, CC BY-SA 3.0 | Hus im russischen und sowjetischen historischen Bewusstsein: „Frescoes on building in Husinec in 2011 (2)“ © Chmee2 (Petr Brož) via Wikimedia Commons, CC BY-SA 3.0 | Fachbibliografie zu Jan Hus (Collegium Carolinum): „Stížný list české a moravské šlechty kostnickému koncilu“ von N.N © via Wikimedia Commons, gemeinfrei | Digitalisierte Literatur: „Liber Chronicarum f 241v: Seite aus der Schedelschen Weltchronik (lateinische Ausgabe in Sao Paulo)“ von Hartmann Schedel © via Wikimedia Commons, gemeinfrei | Interessante Links: „Svatyjanhuba: Svatý Jan pod Skalou - Husův balvan“ © Matěj Baťha via Wikimedia Commons, CC BY-SA 2.5